 Find your favorite slice of pizza at these Tempe restaurants

 We don’t know about you, but we think pizza is always a good idea.
 It is typically a weekly, or let’s be honest, almost daily, part of our diet.
-If you want to get real fancy with it, National Pizza Day lands on February 9th this year!
 Not that you need any other reason to grab a slice.
 These pizza joints in Tempe have stolen a pizza of our hearts and we think you need to discover your favorite slice, whether it be traditional or trending towards unusual.
 Sadly for us, we didn’t get to try every slice of pizza in Tempe (but we will), so we’ve compiled a list of the places that we did try below.
 That’s not where the list ends, however.
-You can also get pizza slices (for lunch) at Sacred Pi or Barro’s in south Tempe.
-Gus’s New York Pizza is another local favorite and just steps from the ASU Tempe Campus, they have the distinction of being open 24 hours a day.
+You can also get pizza slices (for lunch) at Rosati’s or Barro’s in south Tempe.
+Gus’s New York Pizza is another local favorite just steps from the ASU Tempe Campus, and they have the distinction of being open 24 hours a day.
 Or check out 414 Pizza in Downtown Tempe for good eats.
 You gotta love that pizza places are aplenty in college towns like Tempe.

 27 E. Southern Ave., Tempe, AZ 85282 | (480) 858-1660